Last updated: November 28, 2025

 What is the triple top?

-We consider this pattern particularly important because it gives traders an early warning to take profits or prepare for a short position, whether you’re trading forex, stocks, or crypto.
+This pattern particularly important because it gives traders an early warning to take profits or prepare for a short position, whether they’re trading forex, stocks, or crypto.

 2. Structure and Characteristics

-To properly identify a triple top pattern on a chart, you need to understand its core components.
+To properly identify a triple top pattern on a chart, traders need to understand its core components.

 Triple top pattern structure